astronomer/docs/learn/airflow-openlineage.md

 ## Limitations

-- Column-level lineage support is currently limited to SQL-based operators other than BigQuery (except for `GCSToBigQueryOperator` and `BigQueryToGCSOperator`, which are supported).
+- Column-level lineage support is currently limited to the `SQLExecuteQueryOperator`-based operators listed in the (OpenLineage Provider docs)[https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/supported_classes.html].
+The Google operators `GCSToBigQueryOperator` and `BigQueryToGCSOperator` also support column-level lineage.
 - Two core operators, `PythonOperator` and `BashOperator`, support OpenLineage, but as these are "black boxes" capable of running any code, your mileage may vary.

 :::note